- History MA (Hons): University of Edinburgh (1985-9)

 With military history one of the fastest-growing areas of academic study, the University of Buckingham introduced a one-year Master’s (MA) in Military History, by research, in 2009.
 This is a groundbreaking programme: the first one-year Research Masters in Military History, and the first with an integral course of seminars by visiting lecturers of international repute.
 The programme was enthusiastically reviewed by The Financial Times, which noted that ‘Intellectually curious professionals are signing up for a new course that gives them the opportunity to exchange thoughts on security, diplomacy and the armed forces over dinner with stellar historians and military top brass’.

 The programme is London-based and directed by one of the country’s finest military historians, Professor Saul David.
-The lectures offered by the Course Director will be supplemented by a series of ten guest seminars by some of the most eminent scholars and authors in the field, including Professors N.A.M.
-Rodger, Hew Strachan, Richard Overy and Gary Sheffield, Antony Beevor and Sir Max Hastings, and General Sir Mike Jackson.
+The lectures offered by the Course Director will be supplemented by a series of ten guest seminars by some of the most eminent scholars and authors in the field, including Sir Antony Beevor and Sir Max Hastings, and Professors N.A.M.
+Rodger, Sir Hew Strachan, Sir Richard J. Evans, Richard Overy, David Reynolds and Gary Sheffield.

 The MA does not offer systematic instruction in the facts of history; instead, the emphasis is on independent research.

 At the heart of the Buckingham MA is the close working relationship between student and supervisor.
 While the final thesis must be an independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final text (which should be not less than 20,000 words).
 Supervisors and students will meet frequently throughout the year, and not less than twice a term; and the supervisor shall always be the student’s primary contact for academic advice and support.